-The reason is simple and unavoidable: The older models lack safety features required by DASMA (The Door and Access Manufacturer’s Association).
+The reason is simple and unavoidable: The older models lack the safety features required by DASMA (The Door and Access Manufacturer’s Association).
 Beginning in March 2000 two “entrapment protection devices” such as photoelectric sensors that reverse or stop when the light beam is interrupted, have been standard parts of a vehicular gate operating system.
-Prior to that, these advanced safety protections were not available.
-This industry-standard is identified as UL325, and Automatic Door Specialists adheres to the rules, as it does with all safety and consumer protection requirements.
+Before that, these advanced safety protections were not available.
+This industry standard is identified as UL325, and ADS Automatic Door Specialists adheres to the rules, as it does with all safety and consumer protection requirements.

 A driveway gate may weigh over 200 pounds, depending on its length and the materials it is made of, and when set in motion by the operator motor can quickly generate enough force to injure a person or animal, or pin them against a post or wall.
 It of course can damage vehicles or other inanimate objects that may find their way into the gate’s path.
 The light beam (generally a thin laser beam) of these advanced photoelectric sensor systems will automatically reverse within two seconds of interruption, and targets three zones of highest risk:

-There are a lot of technical details we could bore you with here, and are happy to review them with you if you have the interest, but, as with other purchases, it comes down to value, quality, and making the smart decision for the long term.
-If your older driveway gate operator is in need of repair, take the advice of the ADS pros…replace, don’t repair.
+There are a lot of technical details we could bore you with here and are happy to review them with you if you have the interest, but, as with other purchases, it comes down to value, quality, and making the smart decision for the long term.
+If your older driveway gate operator needs repair, take the advice of the ADS Automatic Door Specialists pros…replace, don’t repair.